awsdocs/amazon-dynamodb-developer-guide/doc_source/kds_iam.md

 }
 ```

-## Example: Selectively Apply Permissions for Kinesis Data Streams for DynamoDB Based on Resource<a name="access-policy-kds-example3"></a>
+## Example: Selectively Apply Permissions for Amazon Kinesis Data Streams for Amazon DynamoDB Based on Resource<a name="access-policy-kds-example3"></a>

-The following IAM policy grants permissions to enable and describe Kinesis Data Streams for DynamoDB for the `Music` table and denies permissions to disable Kinesis Data Streams for DynamoDB for the `Orders` table\.
+The following IAM policy grants permissions to enable and describe Amazon Kinesis Data Streams for Amazon DynamoDB for the `Music` table and denies permissions to disable Amazon Kinesis Data Streams for Amazon DynamoDB for the `Orders` table\.

 ```
 {